BhadriPrabhu/sih_aroha/README.md

 ---

 ## The Mission
-AROHA is a three-tier, offline-first logistics platform designed for India's Antarctic research bases (Maitri and Bharati).
-Polar expeditions face zero connectivity, extreme weather, and strict transport payload limits.
-AROHA replaces manual guesswork with a deterministic operations-research pipeline, ensuring survival through demand-aware forecasting, multi-factor risk scoring, and risk-reduction cargo optimization.
+AROHA is a three-tier, offline-first logistics intelligence platform designed for the unforgiving logistics environment of India’s Antarctic research stations.
+Built for Maitri, Bharati and Himadri, it enables teams to anticipate demand, quantify supply risk, and optimize every kilogram of cargo under severe connectivity, weather, and payload constraints.
+Through a deterministic operations-research pipeline, AROHA transforms uncertainty into actionable resupply decisions, helping ensure that the right resources arrive, in the right quantities, before they are needed.

 ## Core Mathematical Pipeline
 Our system features three integrated C++ modules operating natively on-station: